-Generally, people who regularly eat contaminated fish often are exposed to low concentrations of contaminants over an extended time.
+People who regularly eat contaminated fish are generally exposed to low concentrations of contaminants over an extended time.
 This exposure pattern seldom results in acute toxicity but may increase the risk of subtle, delayed or chronic adverse health effects.
 Presuming that people eat a variety of fish, TDH routinely evaluates mean contaminant concentrations across species and locations within a specific water body because this approach best reflects the likely exposure pattern of consumers over time.
-However, the agency also may examine the risks associated with ingestion of individual species of fish from individual collection sites at higher concentrations, should the need arise.
+However, the agency also may examine the risks associated with ingestion of individual species of fish from individual collection sites at higher concentrations (e.g., 95th percentiles on mean concentrations), should the need arise.

-TDH evaluates chemical contaminants in fish by comparing mean (or 95th percentile) contaminant concentrations with health-based assessment comparison (HAC) values (in mg contaminant per kg edible tissue or mg/kg) for non-cancer and cancer endpoints.
+TDH evaluates chemical contaminants in fish by comparing contaminant concentrations with health-based assessment comparison (HAC) values (in mg contaminant per kg edible tissue or mg/kg) for non-cancer and cancer endpoints.
 To calculate HAC values for either carcinogenic or systemic effects, TDH assumes that a standard adult weighs 70 kilograms and that adults consume 30 grams of fish per day (about one eight-ounce meal per week).
-TDH uses the U.S. Environmental Protection Agency's (USEPA) oral reference doses (RfDs) [17] or the Agency for Toxic Substances and Disease Registry's (ATSDR) chronic oral minimal risk levels (MRLs) to derive HAC values for evaluating systemic (noncancerous) adverse health effects (HACnonca) [14].
+TDH uses the U.S. Environmental Protection Agency's (USEPA) oral reference doses (RfDs) [17] or the Agency for Toxic Substances and Disease Registry's (ATSDR) chronic oral minimal risk levels (MRLs) to derive HAC values for evaluating systemic (noncancerous) adverse health effects (HAC{nonca}) [14].
 The USEPA defines a reference dose (RfD) as an "estimate of long-term daily exposures that is not likely to cause adverse noncancerous (systemic) health effects even if exposure occurs over a lifetime [28]."
-The cancer risk comparison values (HACca) used at TDH to assess carcinogenic potential from consumption of fish containing carcinogenic chemicals are based on the USEPA's chemical-specific cancer slope factors (SFs) [17, 29], an acceptable lifetime risk level (ARL) of 1 x 10-4 persons equally exposed to the toxicant, and an exposure period of 30 years.
+The cancer risk comparison values (HAC{ca}) used at TDH to assess carcinogenic potential from consumption of fish containing carcinogenic chemicals are calculated from the USEPA's chemical-specific cancer slope factors (SFs) [17, 29], using standard weights and consumption rates, acceptable lifetime risk levels (ARL) of 1 x 104 persons equally exposed to the toxicant, and an exposure period of 30 years.

 Most constants employed to calculate noncancer HAC values contain built-in margins of safety (uncertainty factors).
 Uncertainty factors are chosen to minimize the potential for systemic adverse health effects in those people - including sensitive subpopulations such as women of childbearing age, pregnant or lactating women, infants, children, the elderly, people who have chronic illnesses, or those who consume exceptionally large quantities of fish or shellfish - who eat environmentally contaminated seafood [17].
-Although comparison values used for cancer assessments do not contain "uncertainty" factors, as such, probability statements derived from these comparisons do result in substantial safety limits.
+Although comparison values used for assessing the probability of cancer do not contain "uncertainty" factors as such, conclusions derived from those probability determinations do have substantial safety margins.
 Therefore, adverse health effects are very unlikely to occur, even at concentrations approaching comparison values.
-Moreover, health-based assessment comparison values (HACs) do not represent a sharp dividing line between safe and unsafe exposures.
+Moreover, health-based assessment comparison values (HACs) for systemic or carcinogenic effects do not represent a sharp dividing line between safe and unsafe exposures.
 The strict demarcation between acceptable and unacceptable exposures or risks is primarily a tool used by risk managers to assure protection of public health.
 TDH finds it unacceptable when consumption of four or fewer meals per month would result in exposures that exceed a HAC value or other measure of risk.
 TDH advises people who wish to minimize their exposure to environmental contaminants in seafood to eat a variety of fish and shellfish and to limit consumption of those species that are most likely to contain environmental toxicants.